Tecumseh Indians: History

 The Tecumseh Indians won the 1907 Southern Michigan League championship, as the league expanded to eight teams.
-Tecumseh ended the season in 1st place with a record of 68–42, playing under player/manager Bo Slear, who reportedly played left field.
-The Indians finished 6.0 games ahead of the 2nd place Kalamazoo White Sox (63–47) in the eight–team league.
+Tecumseh ended the season in first place with a record of 68–42, playing under player/manager Bo Slear, who reportedly played left field.
+The Indians finished 6.0 games ahead of the second place Kalamazoo White Sox (63–47) in the eight–team league.
 They were followed by the Battle Creek Crickets (63–48), Mount Clemens Bathers (52–51), Bay City (47–57), Lansing Senators (42–58), Flint Vehics (42–64) and Jackson Convicts (17–27) in the final standings.
 Tecumseh pitchers Harvey Teal and Tom Railing each won 21 games for the Indians, leading the Southern Michigan League, while teammate Fred Merkle led the league with 6 home runs.

 After winning the championship, it was noted the there was a celebration and banquet for the team, held at the Lilley Hotel.
 Bo Slear reportedly worked at the hotel.

 Player Fred Merkle was reportedly sold to the New York Giants for $2500.00 following the 1907 season.
 Merkle became a regular player for the 1908 Giants.

 Beginning their final season, of minor league play, it was reported a celebration was held at the beginning of the 1908 season, raising the 1907 pennant at Athletic Park as the band played "Michigan, My Michigan."
-Tecumseh ended the Southern Michigan League season in 4th place with a 64–42 final record.
-Managed by Phenomenal Smith, the Indians finished 9.0 games behind the 1st place Saginaw Wa-was in the final standings.
+Tecumseh ended the Southern Michigan League season in fourth place with a 64–42 final record.
+Managed by Phenomenal Smith, the Indians finished 9.0 games behind the first place Saginaw Wa-was in the final standings.
 The Tecumseh franchise folded following the 1908 season, replaced by the Adrian Yeggs in the 1909 Southern Michigan League.

-It was noted local Blue laws preventing play on Sunday had a detrimental impact on revenues and that the small grandstand at Athletic Park was also a hindrance, as the franchise lost money.
+It was reported that local Blue laws preventing play on Sunday had a detrimental impact on revenues and that the small grandstand at Athletic Park was also a hindrance, as the franchise lost money.